Marinus Ensemble | Come. Listen. | Inspiring Chamber Music, Innovative Programming | Rachel Kuipers Yonan

 Rachel Kuipers Yonan

-Praised for her expressive playing and rich evocative tone, violist Rachel Yonan has become a presence in the music world.
-She has performed as a soloist and chamber musician in concert halls across the United States, Switzerland, Italy, Austria and China; and on National Public Radio and Canadian Public Radio.
-Her appearances include concerts at the Amelia Island Chamber Music Festival, Open Chamber Music at Prussia Cove (UK), Ascoli Piceno Festival (Italy), Bay Chamber Concerts and the Rochester Chamber Music Society.
+Recognized for her expressive playing and elegant style, violist RACHEL YONAN enjoys a rich and varied career as recitalist, artistic director, commentator and champion of chamber music.
+She has appeared as a soloist and chamber musician in concert halls across the United States, England, Switzerland, Italy, Austria and China; and on National Public Radio and Canadian Public Radio.

 Category